 The mission of Trinity Church’s Friends of Music is to help provide worthy musical events to Trinity Church and the community.
 Ticket sales cover only a part of the cost of our concert series.
 If you are interested in becoming a Trinity Friend of Music, please contact Timothy Harrell, organist/choirmaster at 215-297-5135.

 Saint Cecilia Choir is for children in grades K-8.
 This choir is an excellent way for children to learn the fundamentals of reading music and to develop their singing voices.
 In addition to learning anthems especially suited for younger voices, considerable time is spent learning how to navigate our way through the rich treasure that is our hymnal.
-Rehearsals are Wednesdays from 5:00-5:45 p.m.
+Rehearsals are on Wednesday evenings from 5:00-5:45 PM.

 Our mission is to help youth and families grow spiritually.
 We offer them the opportunity to have a transforming encounter with Jesus Christ so that they can grow in their relationship with him and share Jesus’ love in their everyday lives.

-The sacred trust of sharing the religious education and spiritual nurturing of our children is a cornerstone of Trinity.
-Our Church School curricula shares the biblical story of faith and the presence of God's love in our lives and provides special events that give opportunities for our children to live out a service of love.
+The sacred trust of providing for the religious education and spiritual nurture of children is a cornerstone of Trinity.
+Our message shares the story of faith and the presence of God's love in our lives.
+Through special events, opportunities are provided for our children to live out a service of love.
 The story of our faith, the presence of the Holy Spirit, and our love of neighbors are all connected in powerful ways and experienced by Trinity's young people.

-Safe play is offered in the nursery for our youngest children and Sunday School for grades PreK-5th from 9:30 until the Passing of the Peace at which time children join their families in the sanctuary. .
+Safe play is offered in the nursery for our youngest children and Church School for grades PreK-8th at 9:30 AM until the Passing of the Peace at which time children join their families in the sanctuary.